 Yes.
 Nepal is a safe destination for travelers.
 It is not safe only to travel but incredibly posse natural beauty as well as stunning Himalayan sceneries and cultural diversity.
 If someone asks about safety concerning travel in Nepal, we can provide more detailed information.
-Nepal is certainly a safe travel destination as there are many policed areas and special tourist police in major tourist area.
+Nepal is certainly a safe travel destination as there are many policed areas and special tourist police in major tourist areas.

 Nepal Mother House Treks is an established adventure company offering safe adventure trekking, travel, tours, and other activities for our valued guests from all over the world.
 We are proud to report that no one has ever been injured while undertaking adventure packages with us.